triangletodd/old-dotfiles/README.md

 ### Caveats
-Any of the stow packages in this repository that have a .bashrc.d folder require that the provided bash package be stowed or the following line somewhere in your startup scripts (ie. ~/.bashrc):
+Any of the stow packages in this repository that have a .bashrc.d folder require that the provided bash package be stowed or that the following lines be somewhere in your startup scripts (ie. ~/.bashrc):

 ```shell